-If you notice your chimney even tilting slightly it is wise to inspect the rest of your home and foundation.
-Look for cracks in your walls, ceilings, floors, foundation, slab, and garage columns.
-Watch for water leaks in your basement or crawlspace.
-Check for stoops, stairs, or porches that are pulling away from the foundation.
+If you notice your chimney tilting it is wise to inspect the rest of your home and foundation.
+Look for cracks in your walls, ceilings, and foundation.
+Watch for water leaks.
+Check for stairs or porches that are pulling away from the foundation.
 Keep an eye on your basement walls for bowing.
-All of these things are signs of a larger problem – foundation failure.
+All of these things are signs of a larger problem: foundation failure.
 If you notice your chimney leaning you need expert help.
 For your safety and the safety of your neighbors, get your leaning chimney checked out right away.

 There are quite a few reasons that your chimney can begin to lean, tilt, or separate from your home.
 Most of them have to do with problems in the ground around your chimney.
 Here is a list of the most common problems that cause a leaning chimney and other chimney problems: